originell/sorl-watermark/README.md

       * "south west"
       * "center"

+  If you want to tile your image completely with a watermark, you should set
+  * THUMBNAIL_WATERMARK_POSITION = 'tile'

   or with a pair of values in pixels ("20 20" would place watermark near the left-top corner, "-20 -20" - near the right-bottom corner).
   Default: `"south east"`